fumcs/fumcs.github.io/_posts/2023-08-17-Bike-Part-III.md

 ## Edge creation

+This section of the code effectively handles the trip data to calculate distances between stations and define edges for the graph.
+It involves the creation of a matrix that includes station pairs, their distances, and determines whether an edge should be formed between them based on a given threshold.
+The resulting edge matrix is a vital component in constructing the graph that represents the connectivity between bike stations.

 {::nomarkdown}
 {% assign jupyter_path = "assets/jupyter/rental_bike/part_III/edge_creation-divvybikes.ipynb"| relative_url %}
 {% capture notebook_exists %}{% file_exists assets/jupyter/rental_bike/part_III/edge_creation-divvybikes.ipynb %}{% endcapture %}